team-hackonauts/TELEports/README.md

 ```

 ## 🛠️ Report Issues
-If you encounter any issues or have suggestions, please report them here: [Report an Issue](reportissue-b645957cf-team-hackonauts-projects.vercel.app)
+If you encounter any issues or have suggestions, please report them here: [Report an Issue](https://reportissue.vercel.app/)

----

-Let me know if you need further modifications!